-The underlying structure and morphology of the materials is preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of a robust and more durable material.
-The process produces materials that are highly crystalline (high phase purity) which is critical for the storage and retrieval of lithium ions and for the performance metrics of other applications.
+The underlying structure and morphology of the materials are preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of robust and more durable material.
+The process produces materials with stable phase composition and high porosity, but which is configurable to meet a variety of energy density requirements.

-The presence of nano-structures early in the process and prior to calcination (i.e. heating to high temperature) simplifies processing and is advantageous for material performance, process throughput and scale-up.

-Characterization of the materials by electron microscope and x-ray characterizes the size, the composition and the kind of structure, providing evidence of a robust structure that withstands the rigours of drying and calcination and maintains the integrity of its advantageous structure through thousands of charge cycles.
+The presence of nano-structures early in the process and before calcination (i.e., heating to high temperature) simplifies processing and is advantageous for material performance, process throughput, and scale-up.
+Characterization of the materials by electron microscope and x-ray characterizes the size, the composition and the kind of structure, providing evidence of a robust structure that withstands the rigors of drying and calcination and maintains the integrity of its advantageous structure through thousands of charge cycles.

-Typically, synthesis of nano-materials at the benchscale are performed in small quantities anywhere from milligrams to grams of material.
+Typically, synthesis of nanomaterials at the bench scale are performed in small quantities anywhere from milligrams to grams of material.
 Subsequent scale-up from these small quantities often leads to detrimental changes in thermodynamics (heat, temperature, energy, work) and reaction kinetics (reaction rates and chemical change).
 Nano One recognizes that synthesis of materials must begin at a larger scale where the properties of the system are much closer to production conditions.
 For this reason, Nano One designed a 6-litre bench scale reactor that is capable of producing up to 150 grams per hour (150 g/hr) or 3 kilograms per day (3 kg/day), with drying and firing stages easily scaled to match.
-At this scale, there is sufficient volume to emulate the thermodynamic and reaction kinetics expected in pilot and full-scale production.
+At this scale, there is sufficient volume to emulate the thermodynamic and reaction kinetics expected in the pilot and full-scale production.